overture-stack/SONG/docs/02-Reference/04-data-model-management.md

 This extracts `donorId` from each element of the `donors` array and performs one validation call per value.
 If any value fails validation, the entire analysis submission is rejected.
 If the array is empty, no validation calls are made and the submission proceeds.

-Only string values are validated.
-If the property at the resolved path is not a string, it is silently skipped.
+Only string values are supported for validated.
+If the property at the resolved path is not a string, then validation will fail.

 ## Registering Analysis Types